Ohio

 0

-In recent elections, the United State Postal Service as well as state and local election officials have repeatedly warned that thousands of ballots would not arrive by Election Day because USPS has lacked the capacity to meet reasonable delivery expectations.This is still the case in 2025, and for the foreseeable future, as postal delays remain a persistent, nationwide problem.
+In recent elections, the United State Postal Service as well as state and local election officials have repeatedly warned that thousands of ballots would not arrive by Election Day because USPS has lacked the capacity to meet reasonable delivery expectations.
+This is still the case as postal delays remain a persistent, nationwide problem.

-Furthermore, this grace period builds trust in our election system.
+This grace period also builds trust in our election system.
 Hundreds of thousands of Ohioans trust that their mail-in ballots will be counted.
 Of the more than 2.6 million Ohioans who voted before Election Day last November, 803,253 (31%) voters placed their trust in the US Postal Service as their preferred method of ballot return.
 Disqualifying the ballots of thousands of eligible voters who reasonably expect to rely on USPS in future elections would gravely undermine this public trust.

 The Bottom Line: This bill unjustly punishes voters who have taken all the correct steps to cast their ballot by mail for circumstances that are out of their control.

-Who Will Be Impacted the Most?
+Who Will Be Impacted?

 Married Women